terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_nat_rules.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_vapp_nat_rules"
-sidebar_current: "docs-vcd-resource-vapp-nat-rules"
+sidebar_current: "docs-vcloud-resource-vapp-nat-rules"
 description: |-
   Provides a Viettel IDC Cloud vApp NAT resource.
 This can be used to create, modify, and delete NAT rules.
 ---

-# vcd\_vapp\_nat\_rules
+# vcloud\_vapp\_nat\_rules

 Provides a Viettel IDC Cloud vApp NAT resource.
-This can be used to create, modify, and delete NAT rules in a [vApp network](/providers/vmware/vcd/latest/docs/resources/vapp_network).
+This can be used to create, modify, and delete NAT rules in a [vApp network](/providers/vmware/vcloud/latest/docs/resources/vapp_network).
-NAT rules can be applied to [vApp networks connected to Org network](/providers/vmware/vcd/latest/docs/resources/vapp_network) or [vApp org networks](/docs/providers/vcd/r/vapp_org_network) which are fenced.
+NAT rules can be applied to [vApp networks connected to Org network](/providers/vmware/vcloud/latest/docs/resources/vapp_network) or [vApp org networks](/docs/providers/vcloud/r/vapp_org_network) which are fenced.

 !> **Warning:** Using this resource overrides any existing NAT rules on vApp network.
 It's recommended to have only one resource per vApp and vApp network.